jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (iii) an approval described in section 42(4)﻿(c) (certificate of compliance), the information specified in clause 4 of Schedule 5:
     (iv) an approval described in section 42(4)﻿(e) (concession), the information specified in clause 2 of Schedule 6:
     (v) an approval described in section 42(4)﻿(f) (land exchange), the information specified in clause 23 of Schedule 6:
-    (vi) an approval described in section 42(4)﻿(a) or (d) where the project includes a standard freshwater fisheries activity, or an approval described in section 42(4)﻿(j) (complex freshwater fisheries activity approval), the information specified in clause 2 of Schedule 9:
+    (vi) an approval described in section 42(4)﻿(a) or (d) in relation to a project that includes a standard freshwater fisheries activity, the information specified in clause 4A of Schedule 5:
+    (via) an approval described in section 42(4)﻿(j) (complex freshwater fisheries activity approval), the information specified in clause 2 of Schedule 9:
     (vii) an approval described in section 42(4)﻿(k) (marine consent), the information specified in clause 2 of Schedule 10:
     (viii) an approval described in section 42(4)﻿(l) or (m) (access arrangement), the information specified in clause 2 of Schedule 11:
     (ix) an approval described in section 42(4)﻿(n) (mining permit), the information specified in clause 15 of Schedule 11.